Download a PDF of this resource here.

-If others are earning their marks and even degrees by cheating their way through, it won’t be long before they get caught.
+If others are earning their marks or even their degrees by cheating their way through, it won’t be long before they get caught.
 Furthermore, they will not develop the necessary skills for life and work after university.
 Holding yourself to high standards of academic integrity in learning will pay off in the future and make you proud of a degree that you worked hard to get.

 Remember, you don’t have to master these skills all by yourself.
 Many people and services at Queen’s can help you.